Training and Education

 The dates and time slots are to be determined and will be presented through Zoom.
 Check back here for more details as they become available!

-Membership in CLII requires the completion of a Basic Training and a 40-hour mediation training.
+Membership in CDI requires the completion of a Basic Training and a 40-hour mediation training.
 Below are providers who offer the mediation training.
-See Requirements to be a Fellow in CLII for further details.
+Read the requirements to become a CDI Fellow.

 - Northwestern University Mediation Certificate Program

 - Illinois State Bar Association Mediation/Arbitration Training

 NOTE: If you wish to take a non-CDI sponsored training to fulfill CDI’s requirements for membership, before you register for the non-CLII sponsored training, you must submit a table of contents for the course and bios of the trainers for review by the CLII Membership Committee.
 Questions?
 Please contact the CLII Administrator at: email@example.com

 Other Educational Opportunities

 If you’re interested in attending a non-CDI program for FCST credit or to satisfy the Basic Training requirement for membership, please check with CDI first to ensure that it meets the FCST requirements (1: it is a training that directly relates to the skills necessary to engage in interest-based negotiations and Collaborative Practice; 2: it concentrates on process rather than substance and should be highly interactive; 3: it is designed to enhance a professionals’ ability to fulfill their role on a Collaborative team.)
 Please email the program title, description and program provider’s name to firstname.lastname@example.org